peter-mount/piweather.center/platforms.md

 # Supported Platforms

-The following platforms are supported by virtual of how the build system works:
+The following platforms are supported by virtue of how the build system works:

 | Operating System | CPU Architectures |
 | ---------------- | ----------------- |